mdn/content/files/en-us/web/progressive_web_apps/how_to/trigger_install_prompt/index.md

 The event handler here does three things:

 - Call {{domxref("Event.preventDefault()","preventDefault()")}} on the event.
 This prevents the browser from displaying its own install UI.
 - Take a reference to the event object that's passed into the handler.
-This is an instance of {{domxref("BeforeInstallPromptEvent")}}, and is what will enable us to prompt the user to install our app.
+This is an instance of {{domxref("BeforeInstallPromptEvent")}}, and is what will enable you to prompt the user to install your app.
-- Reveal our in-app install UI.
+- Reveal our in-app install UI by removing the `hidden` attribute on the button.

 ## Triggering the install prompt